rhit-jamesvl/Trivia-Bash/README.md

 # Trivia-Bash
-Small Trivia Game using JS and Open Trivia Data base
+# Sml Trivia Game using JavaScript, Open Trivia Data Base, and firebase for hosting and firestore.
+#